DraperNation/digital-country-hackathon-bhutan-2025/the-residents/README.md

-# Druk e-Portal — The Operating System for Digital Bhutan
+# Druk e-Portal - Estonia walked so Bhutan could build the upgrade

-Think e-Estonia, but rebuilt for the era of sovereign identity, modular governance, and borderless incorporation.

-Druk e-Portal is a digital residency and business formation platform designed for the Kingdom of Bhutan — and compatible with emerging network states like Draper Nation.
-It allows any global citizen to become a digital resident, receive cryptographic credentials, mint a non-transferable Residency NFT, and register a business — all online, with optional Web3 components.
+Estonia proved that e-residency can unlock national income and global trust.
+But their system is Web2-native — centralized, government-controlled, and opaque.

+It doesn't support self-sovereign identity, programmable entities, or modular governance.
+It wasn’t built for an AI-native, blockchain-integrated world.

+Governments need a foundational operating system that’s verifiable, privacy-respecting, and future-proof.

+Druk e-Portal is that system.
+It’s not a prototype — it’s a modular, configurable stack ready to serve the Bhutanese state today, and scale globally tomorrow.

-## 🌐 What It Does
+## 🌐 What It Does (functional)

 - **Digital Residency** — Apply from anywhere, get verified, and receive sovereign credentials.
 - **Verifiable Credentials** — Standards-based identity issued with DID & VC (JSON-LD).